prysmaticlabs/prysm/sharding/README.md

     geth sharding-notary --deposit --datadir /path/to/your/datadir --password /path/to/your/password.txt --networkid 12345

 This will extract 1000ETH from the user's account balance and insert him/her into the SMC's notaries.
 Then, the program will listen for incoming block headers and notify the user when he/she has been selected as to vote on collations for a certain shard in a given period.
-Once you are selected, the sharding client will download collation information to check for data availability on vote on proposals that have been submitted via the `addHeader` function on the SMC.
+Once you are selected, the sharding node will download collation information to check for data availability on vote on proposals that have been submitted via the `addHeader` function on the SMC.

 Users can also run a proposer client that is tasked with processing transactions into collations and submitting them to the SMC via the `addHeader` function.